📚 AP English Language & Composition Cheatsheet

 Claims & Evidence

-• Significance: Writers must explain why evidence proves their point
+• Commentary Required: Writers must explain HOW and WHY evidence supports their claim

 Style & Purpose

-• Multiple purposes: Writers may have more than one purpose
+• Multiple Purposes: Sophisticated writing often serves more than one purpose simultaneously

 🔥 0